Hoyasumii/avengers-endgame/README.md

 TONY STARK: Gotta say, sometimes I miss that giddy optimism.
 However, high hopes won't help if there's no logical, tangible way for me to safely execute said time heist.
 I believe the most likely outcome would be our collective demise.

-SCOTT LANG: Not if we stric
+SCOTT LANG: Not if we strict